4. Quick Tour of Cytoscape¶

-- The Network Panel (Network tab of the Control Panel, top left).
-This contains an optional network overview pane (shown at the bottom left).
+- The Network Panel (Network panel of the Control Panel).
+At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left).

 - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.

 The Network Panel and Table Panel are dockable tabbed Panels.
 You can undock any of these panels by clicking on the Float Window control in the upper-right corner of each panel.
 This is useful when you want assign the network panel as much screen space as possible.
 You will now have two Cytoscape windows, the main window, and a new window labeled Table Panel, similar to the one shown below.
 A popup will be displayed when you put the mouse pointer on a cell.

 To dock the window again, click the Dock Window icon .